SMU takes home win streak into matchup with UT Arlington - WTOP News

 BOTTOM LINE: SMU hosts UT Arlington aiming to extend its three-game home winning streak.

 The Mustangs have gone 4-1 at home.
-SMU is 2-2 when it wins the turnover battle and averages 13.0 turnovers per game.
+SMU averages 13.0 turnovers per game and is 2-2 when it has fewer turnovers than its opponents.

-SMU is shooting 39.4% from the field this season, the same percentage UT Arlington allows to opponents.
+SMU scores 69.4 points per game, 0.1 more points than the 69.3 UT Arlington allows.
 UT Arlington averages 2.0 made 3-pointers per game this season, 4.1 fewer made shots on average than the 6.1 per game SMU gives up.

-TOP PERFORMERS: Nya Robertson is scoring 21.4 points per game with 2.6 rebounds and 1.0 assist for the Mustangs.
+TOP PERFORMERS: Nya Robertson is shooting 36.4% and averaging 21.4 points for the Mustangs.

-Koi Love is averaging 17.8 points, 5.3 rebounds and 2.7 steals for the Mavericks.
+Taliyah Clark is shooting 25.0% from beyond the arc with 0.8 made 3-pointers per game for the Mavericks, while averaging 6.8 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.